top of page

 1. Know How to Price a Floral Arrangement

 One way to lose money designing florals for weddings and events is to undercharge for your work.
-Guessing or hoping doesn’t work for pricing for profit but math will.
+Guessing or hoping doesn’t work for pricing for profit.
 You could quadruple the wholesale flower cost and hope for the best.
-However, that approach may work but it doesn't account for the true cost structure of making a floral product.
-There are florals, hardware and labor for every floral arrangement you produce.
-And each of these items are part of the formula--the math.
+However, that approach may work but it doesn't really account or help you understand the true cost structure of making a floral product.
+There are flowers & foliage, hard goods and design labor for every floral arrangement you produce.
+And each of these items are part of the pricing formula.

 Successful floral pricing includes:

-When you combine these three retail prices, you get your Retail Selling Price—the actual amount you should charge a client.
-Learning how to calculate this correctly is step one in building a viable floral business.
+When you combine these three retail prices, you get your Retail Selling Price—the actual amount you should charge a client for an arrangement.
+Learning to understand this correctly is step one in building a viable floral business.
 The markups and the design fee cover your expenses and allow you to make a profit.
 Many companies explain these numbers and formulas.
-Floral Math Works explains "the formula" too but more importantly, it performs these calculations for you, instantly and accurately, using the Floral Pricing and Profit Calculator.
+Floral Math Works explains "the formula" too but more importantly, it performs these calculations for you, instantly and accurately, using the Arangement Pricing Tool.

 2. Start by Controlling All Your Costs

-Another way to lose money designing florals for weddings and events is to spend more on florals then the floral budget allows.
+An easy way to lose money designing floral arrangements for weddings and events is to spend more on flowers then the flower budget allows.

-There are two ways to determine a floral budget for an arrangement using math.
+There are two ways to determine a flower budget for an arrangement.

-Starting with a Floral Recipe Cost: Using the math formula mentioned above, you can calculate the Retail Product Price based on the floral recipe cost and the wholesale hardware cost.
-The Floral Recipe & Cost Calculator from Floral Math Works will help calculate your floral recipe cost.
-The floral recipe cost is your actual wholesale floral budget, and you would then adjust your floral markup, hardware markup and design fee to determine the optimal retail product price, gross profit and profit margin.
-Floral Math Works performs this math for you automatically in the Floral Price and Profit Calculator.
+The Recipe Cost Tool: Using the industry standard formula, you can calculate the Retail Selling Price based on the flower budget or flower recipe cost and the wholesale hard goods cost.
+The Recipe Cost Tool (see Overview) from Floral Math Works will automatically calculate your total flower recipe cost.
+The flower recipe cost is your wholesale flower budget, and you would then adjust your flower markup, hard goods markup and design fee (%) to determine the retail selling price, gross profit and profit margin.
+Floral Math Works performs this math for you automatically in the Arrangement Pricing Tool.

-Starting with a Retail Price: Using a similar math formula, you can determine your floral budget for an arrangement based on the retail product price and the wholesale hardware cost.
-Then you would adjust your floral markup, hardware markup and design fee to determine the optimal floral budget, gross profit and profit margin.
-Floral Math Works also performs this math for you automatically in the Floral Budget and Profit Calculator.
+Starting with a Retail Price: Simply by rearranging the formula, Flower Math Works can determine your flower budget for an arrangement based on your desired retail product price and the wholesale hard goods cost.
+Then you would enter your flower markup, hard goods markup and design fee (%) to calculate your flower budget, gross profit and profit margin.
+Floral Math Works performs this math for you automatically in the Set Price & Budget Tool.

 It’s reasonable to have a retail product price based on your competition in your local market, at least for standard floral products.
 For example, if most floral designers in your local market are selling a standard bridal bouquet for $250 then you may simply decide to set your price somewhere between $200 to $300 dollars.
-You would then use the Floral Budget and Profit Calculator to determine your floral budget for that arrangement.
+You would then use the Set Price & Budget Tool to determine your flower budget for that arrangement.

-Floral Math Works breaks down your floral budget for weddings into:
+Floral Math Works breaks down your flower budget for weddings into:

 • Personal Flowers (wedding party)